AIAUSA/goaia-teamblogs/_drafts/_utc-high-school/taking-it-to-the-streets.md

 ### Meet the HS UTC Outreach Leader

 **![](/uploads/2018/05/02/HS UTC 2018 Keith Ray Screen shot-1.png)Keith's Staff Role:**  Team Leader for Cru HS & MS in Cincinnati, OH

+"I oversee the Win-Build-Send ministry throughout the city and the training of our volunteers and staff, along with fund development."

 **Keith's UTC Role:**  Leading outreach each day and small group leader